Posted on 16 Comments

 8.4V Capable: No

-So it’s not a surprise, that they have some options to offer for DLG pilots as well.
+So it’s not a surprise that they have some options to offer for DLG pilots as well.

 PowerHD DSM44 is the smallest servo in the company’s digital servo range which weighs only about 6g.

-We tested it with our 1S LiPo setup and it turned out to be a great value for money – it is faster than KST X08 V5 while pulling around the same torque with great centering and having very similar dimensions.
+We tested it with our 1S LiPo setup and it turned out to be a great value for the money.

 KST X06 V5 [Digital]